git-hook/post-clone/README.rst

 #.
 Clone this repository somewhere on disk::

-    mkdir -p ~/workspace
-    git clone https://github.com/ericcrosson/git-post-clone-hook ~/workspace/git-post-clone-hook
+    git clone https://github.com/EricCrosson/git-post-clone-hook /tmp/git-post-clone-hook

 #.
 Clone the desired repository::

-    git clone --template=$HOME/workspace/git-post-clone-hook git@github.com:username/repo-of-interest
+    git clone --template=/tmp/git-post-clone-hook git@github.com:username/repo-of-interest

-This accomplishes the following:

-- the target repository is cloned like normal
+In addition to cloning the repository, this method will: ensure

 - if present in the cloned repo, ``/hooks/`` is symlinked to ``/.git/hooks/``
 - if present in the cloned repo, ``/.git/hooks/post-clone`` is invoked

-    **Note**: this hook will not be invoked again.
+    **Note**: this hook will not be automatically invoked again.

 Benefits
 ========